Alliance for Workers' Liberty: International-Communist League

-Outside the IS, increased in size, the group resumed publication of Workers' Fight, now as a printed paper, not as was previously the case as a duplicated journal, began publication of a theoretical journal entitled Permanent Revolution and made efforts to publish a small number of workplace-oriented publications in specific industries.

-At the end of 1975, it fused with the smaller Workers Power group, formerly the Left Faction within the IS, to form the International-Communist League.
+In December 1975, Workers Fight merged with Workers Power group, both groups having split from the International Socialists, to form the International-Communist League.
 A small group of members in Bolton and Wigan opposed to the merger formed the Marxist Worker group, which later fused with the International Marxist Group.

 Workers' Fight was renamed Workers' Action and went over to a weekly publication schedule and the group's quarterly magazine was now entitled International-Communist.
 It joined with other groups that considered themselves to the left of the USFI in the Necessary International Initiative.

-In 1976, two-thirds of the ex-Workers Power group's members left in a dispute over Labour Party work and resumed a separate existence.
-The I-CL increased its activity within the Labour Party, and in 1978 helped set up the Socialist Campaign for a Labour Victory.
+In September 1976, Workers Power left the ICL in a dispute over Labour Party work and resumed a separate existence.
+The ICL increased its activity within the Labour Party, and in 1978 helped set up the Socialist Campaign for a Labour Victory, due to fears of defeat in the 1979 general election.
 This campaign proved relatively popular and initially involved a range of figures on the left of the Labour Party who wrote for and supported its newspaper, Socialist Organiser.

 After a dispute over whether local government rates should be increased to offset cuts made by the Thatcher government, most of the Labour left figures - including Ken Livingstone - withdrew from Socialist Organiser until the I-CL was the only force involved in what was now its central publication.
 Both Workers' Action and International-Communist were by 1979 discontinued, reflecting the group's entryism into the Labour Party.

 Workers' Socialist League

-In 1981, the I-CL fused with Alan Thornett's Workers Socialist League which had now also entered the Labour Party.
+In 1981, the I-CL fused with parts of Alan Thornett's Workers Socialist League.
+The WSL had entered the Labour Party.
 The new organisation, also called the Workers' Socialist League, mostly worked through the Socialist Organiser Alliance.
 It also produced a theoretical journal, Workers' Socialist Review.

+The Workers Internationalist League split from the WSL in May 1983.

 In 1984, the groups split apart.
-The key issue was the Falklands War: most of the former I-CL argued for the defeat of both sides; most of the former WSL supported a victory for Argentina.
+The key issue was the Falklands War: most of the former I-CL including Sean Matgamna wanted to support neither side while former WSL members including Thornett argued that Argentina should win.
 The tensions had also been strained over questions of internal democracy and differences over the national question.
+Thornett left to form the Socialist Group.